 Step 1: Hold down the Ctrl + Shift keys simultaneously, then press the Switch window button.

 Step 2: The screen dims, and the cursor temporarily changes to a crosshair.
 Use the crosshair to start one corner of your capture area and hold down on the mouse button or touchpad.

 Step 3: Drag the cursor across the screen using your mouse or finger until you create a box.
 Let go of the mouse button or lift your finger to complete the box and capture the screen.

-The captured window saves to the Downloads folder, the same as a full screenshot.
+The captured window saves to the Images and Downloads folders, the same as a full screenshot.

 Screenshots in tablet mode

 Use the buttons

 Many 2-in-1s and tablets running Chrome OS may not have immediate access to a keyboard.
 Don’t worry: There’s an easy screenshot shorthand you can use in tablet mode.
 Press the following physical buttons simultaneously: Power + Volume Down

 Your screen registers the screenshot and takes an image of the entire screen.